inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 <br>

 ## LOAD DATA FROM GCS TO BIGQUERY
-Take the data that we wrote to Google Cloud Storage and write it to BigQuery, an OLAP database.
+In this module, we will take the data that we wrote to Google Cloud Storage and write it to BigQuery, an OLAP database.
 This mirrors a traditional data workflow.

+#### LOAD THE DATA
 1. Create a new batch pipeline and rename to gcs_to_bigquery
 2. Add a `Python > Google Cloud Storage Data Loader` and rename to load_taxi_gcs
-3. We are going to be using the unpartitioned parquet file for this exercise.
+3. We will use the unpartitioned parquet file for this exercise.
 To load the partitioned files, you need to use pyarrow.
 4. Update the
     - bucket_name = 'your_bucket_name'
     - object_key = 'ny_taxi_data.parquet'